Multi-trial Neural Architecture Search with Lottery Tickets: Approach

+Lottery Ticket \cite{frankle2018lottery} refers to the optimal pruned networks capable of training in isolation to match the accuracy of the original network.
+For a trained candidate network, we denote each pruning proposal as $(p_1, p_2, ... p_i)$, where $p_i$ is the pruning rate of the ${i}$-th layer.
+Based on the pruning proposal, we build a new pruned network and initialize it by the pre-trained weights.
+Generally speaking, there are three scenarios for layers in candidate networks: (1) For convolution layers, the weight is a four-dimension tensor with shape $\left( C_{out},C_{in},K,K \right)$. $K$ is the kernel size of the convolution layer.
+(2) For fully connected layers, the weight is a two-dimension tensor with shape $\left( C_{out},C_{in} \right) $.
+(3) For BatchNorm layers, the weight shape is $\left( C_{out}\right) $.
+Therefore, the weight matrix $W^*$ of the ${i}$-th pruned layer is obtained as follows:

+where $C_{out}$ and $C_{in}$ are numbers of output and input channels for the ${i}$-th layer, respectively. $W$ is the pre-trained weights in the original unpruned ${i}$-th layer.

-As possible combinations of pruning rates are huge, we need to spot the most potential pruning strategies before actually finetuning them.
-An intuitive methodology is to rank the inference accuracy of pruned networks generated by different pruning strategies.
-Unfortunately, we found empirically that inference accuracy without retraining is poor and may lead to a wrong ranking list.
-As mentioned in \cite{EagleEye}, the reason may lie in the outdated global BN statistics that are copied from unpruned networks.
-Therefore we forward-propagation a few iterations on training data to re-calibrate the statistics in batch normalization.
-Note that when we update the statistics of batch normalization, the trainable parameters of pruned networks are fixed.
-In such case, we can fast evaluate the potential of pruned networks by inference accuracy and select superior ones to guarantee comparable performance.
+To rank all pruned networks, an intuitive metric is their validation accuracy.
+Unfortunately, due to the outdated global Batch Normalization statistics that are directly copied from unpruned networks \cite{EagleEye}, all pruned networks show poor and similar validation accuracy.
+Therefore, we forward-propagate a few iterations on training data to re-calibrate the statistics in batch normalization.
+Note that when we update the statistics of batch normalization, other trainable parameters of pruned networks are fixed.
+After BatchNorm re-calibration, we can fast evaluate the potential of pruned networks by validation accuracy.
+The optimal pruned network is selected as Lottery Ticket to guarantee comparable performance with its unpruned counterpart.